Samael1254/miniRT/README.md

 #### MISC
 - check angle of cone in parsing
-- cylinder and cone textures

 ### TODO ULTIMATE

 #### SHAPES
-- Triangle
+- Triangle intersection
-- Box
+- Box intersection

 #### PARSING
-- .obj parser and triangle converter
 - Add a sky object with two colors to change the sky color
+- Set the texture scaling in the .mrt file

 #### GRAPHICS
 - Anti aliasing